seancliftonsimon/RubyEstimator/FEATURES_TO_ADD.md

 - Create a simple `sanitize_input(text)` helper function that applies `.strip()`, converts multiple spaces to single spaces, and standardizes formatting
 - Apply this function to all inputs before database lookups or comparisons
 - Add this as a wrapper around existing input fields without changing core logic

+**Implementation Completed:**

+- Created `sanitize_input(text)` helper function (lines 634-665) that:
+  - Strips leading/trailing whitespace
+  - Converts multiple consecutive spaces to single spaces using regex
+  - Removes non-printable characters
+  - Handles None values safely
+  - Converts input to string if needed
+- Applied sanitization at input capture point (lines 842-844)
+- Applied sanitization when retrieving from session state (lines 871-873)
+- Removed redundant `.strip()` calls throughout the codebase
+- Added `import re` at top of file for regex operations
+- **Result:** Inputs like "Toyota", " Toyota ", "Toyota ", and " Toyota" are all treated identically

 ---